yaan-jang/leri/README.md

 # Leri Analytics
 [Leri Analytics](https://kornmann.bioch.ox.ac.uk/leri) (leri, also termed leria) aims to provide bioinformatics services for and solutions to both academic labs and industries.
 Leri delivers better custom solutions in the fileds of
 - protein rational design
+- evolutionary coupling analysis
+- functionally relevant residue communities
 - protein folding *in silico* (improved from [Sibe](http://wyu.dgist.ac.kr/sibe/))
-- NGS data analysis
 - statistical analysis on data
 - deep learning & optimization
 - sequentially evolving neural networks (SENET)
+- NGS data analysis
 - as well as other omic data analysis.

 Now, Leri is supported by GPU to accelerate calculations in life science.